 No lesson in bowhunting for beginners would be complete without bows.
-A bow is the primary tool in the business of bowhunting.
+The bow is the primary tool in the business of bowhunting.

 Bows are meant to fit your draw length and draw weight, and eventually, the right bow should feel like an extension of your arm.
 But first, do some measurements.

-Also known as poundage, it’s how much force ou take to draw a bow fully.
+Also known as poundage, it’s how much force you take to draw a bow fully.
 It’s measured in pounds, and the more draw weight a bow has, the faster it can shoot arrows.

 A longbow has a useful range of up to 200 yards, although, in times past, yardages of more than 700 were common.
 These require a lot of training and practice to master but are very effective.